GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 # Installation

-The istallation is a three-part process:
+The installation is a three-part process:

 1. [Add the required third party repositories](#required-third-party-repositories)
 2. [Install the `gluu-gateway` package](#install-gluu-gateway-package)